 - Floor stabilizers – These prevent the table from skidding across the floor.

 - Ankle locks – It should have an ankle locking system to keep your feet securely in place when inverting.

-6. The Price and Manufacturer
+7. The Price & Manufacturer

 The cost and its manufacturer should also be considered.
 While you may be tempted to purchase the cheapest one you can buy, you may wind up just wasting your money in the long run.